jjneely/buckytools/README.md

 * Handling renames and resulting backfills at scale is still difficult

-So I wanted to use the speed of Go to build more efficient tools to help manage large consistent hashing cluster.
+So I wanted to use the speed and concurrency of Go to build more efficient tools to help manage large consistent hashing cluster.

 Tools
 =====